 What pension charges am I paying?

 The charges you’re paying really depend on your provider, as different companies take different approaches to their fees.
-When it comes to annual fees, for instance, providers can vary widely, our Robin Hood Index indicating the vast contrasts between companies.
+When it comes to annual fees, for instance, providers can vary widely, and our Robin Hood Index demonstrates the vast contrasts between companies.
 PensionBee charges a single annual management fee, but plenty of providers take a different approach, and impose all manner of fees.

 Many savers have absolutely no idea what they’re paying, so to clear things up here’s a brief overview of some of the most common pension fund charges.

 Annual management fee